dansand/Python/part1/conditions.md

 > ## _challenge_: What is truth?
 >
 >
->Incidentally, you just learned about a new type of object in >Python.
-It's called a __Boolean__ -- and it probably is the >easiest type there is.
+>Incidentally, you just learned about a new type of object in Python.
+It's called a __Boolean__ -- and it probably is the easiest type there is.
 >
->There are only two Boolean objects:
->- True
->- False
-> `True` and `False` are special words in Python called `booleans` which represent true and false statements.
-However, they aren't the only values in Python that are true and false.
+>There are only two Boolean objects:`True` and `False`.
+In python expressions `True` and `False` are special words in which represent true and false statements.

-> In fact, *any* value can be used in an `if` or `elif`.
-> After reading and running the code below,
-> explain what the rule is for which values are considered true and which are considered false.
+>However, they aren't the only values in Python that are true and false.
+After reading and running the code below, explain what the rule is for which values are considered true and which are considered false.
 >
 > ~~~ {.python}
 > if '':